-Wireless headphones are a great choice for allowing you better freedom of movement, so you’ll be able to move around your studio or recording space with greater ease.
+Wireless is a great choice for allowing you better freedom of movement, so you’ll be able to move around your studio or recording space with greater ease.
 They are also a good choice for helping you feel more comfortable as you record, since you won’t be plugged into a machine, and they’re particularly good if you tend to go out and about as part of your podcast recording.

 A pair of wired headphones will come with a cable that needs to be plugged into a computer or soundboard, and will keep you pretty much in place throughout the recording process.
 Although this style of headphones may leave you feeling a bit more constrained, they often come with cables that are still a good length (around 3m) and you also won’t have to worry about making sure they are charged ahead of recording.